MichaelPyrdol/michaels-media-anthology/README.md

 # Michael's Media Anthology
-A nerdy website that tracks stats about the music I enjoy.
+A nerdy website that tracks stats about the media I enjoy.

 ## Origin
 This project started out as a spreadsheet where I would create graphs from a dataset of my favorite music albums.
 I wanted to introduce more datasets, but I disliked the idea of manually creating new sheets and graphs for each dataset.